SmartsquareGmbH/squit/README.md

 | `squitPostProcess` | Post processes the responses in a configurable manner.                                                              |
 | `squitTest`        | Compares the expected and actual response and fails the build if differences were found.
 Also generates the report. |

+To run all your tests, execute `./gradlew squitTest`.

+> You do NOT need to run the clean task every time you rerun the tests.
+Squit and Gradle will always run the tests,
+> but only pre-process again if files have actually changed, saving execution time.

 ### Configuration

 The plugin features a variety of configuration possibilities.
 As aforementioned, these are collected in `test.conf` (or `local.conf`) files.